IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 ![](blastem-auto-upload-tiles.png)

 It's a quick way to get objects on the screen, but sooner or later you'll want to manually load the frames into memory and point your sprite instances to them.
 This is what I eventually did, dividing the sprite resources into "common", "stage part 1", "stage part 2", and "stage boss" groups and placing level triggers to load each group as needed.

+Sprites need their intended colors loaded into the palettes in order to look right.
+Based on the combinations of objects appearing in the level, I devoted one palette to permanent objects (player, powerup, background, GUI) and the other three to temporary objects (enemies, containers, bullets).
+I managed the temporary object palettes using an LRU cache.
+If an object spawned and its colors were not already in a palette, the least recently used colors were overwritten.

 <!-- ### Object module -->